 In particular, politically, you can see very different versions of each site, depending on your bubble.
 After all, a lot of us prefer to see people we like and agree with.

 Comparison to Reality TV

-The big three social media sites, when you strip away the celebrities and the companies, can be a boatload of errands or a standard-form holiday letter.
-You know the kind, where you’re told little Suzie has taken up the clarinet.
+The big three older social media sites, when you strip away the celebrities and the companies, can be a boatload of errands or a standard-form holiday letter.
+You know the kind, where you learn little Suzie has taken up the clarinet.
 Over and over ad infinitum.

 No wonder we need software solutions to keep us there.
 The relentless pace continues.